prometheusresearch/baseline-codebase/src/rex.web/README.rst

 To add another permission, applications should implement :class:`rex.web.Authorize` interface.

-Permissions are used to limit access to commands and static files.
+To set a permission on a package, you can use the ``access`` setting.
+The package permission affects commands and static files owned by the package.
+By default, *authenticated* permission is assumed.

-For commands, use attribute :class:`rex.web.Command.access` to specify the necessary permission.
-By default, commands require *authenticated* permission.
+For commands, use attribute :attr:`rex.web.Command.access` to specify the necessary permission.
+If :attr:`rex.web.Command.access` is not set, the package permission is assumed.

-Static files served from the ``www`` directory require *authenticated* permission unless overridden in *access* file ``_access.yaml``.
+Static files served from the ``www`` directory require the package permission unless overridden in *access* file ``_access.yaml``.
 This file must contain an ordered dictionary that maps path patterns to respective permissions.
 For example, :mod:`rex.web_demo` has the following access file